Kristen Ashley: Career

 Passionflix purchased the film rights to several of Ashley's novels.
 The Will, based on Ashley's novel of the same name, was released on February 14, 2020.
-It was directed by Louise Alston and starred Megan Dodds, Chris McKenna, Martin Dingle-Wall and Patrick Byas.
-In 2020, Passionflix will be filming an adaption of Ashleys' "Three Wishes".
+In 2020, Passionflix was scheduled to film an adaptation of Ashleys' "Three Wishes".

 As of 2019, Ashley had published more than 60 novels, which have been translated into 14 languages and sold a combined three million copies.